About Seattle Housing Authority

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Seattle Housing Authority, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Seattle Housing Authority manages approximately 18,806 assisted housing units (12,611 Section 8, 6,195 Public Housing), and wait times depend on turnover and demand in Seattle.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Seattle Housing Authority
+Programs at Seattle Housing Authority

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) open

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Seattle Housing Authority provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Seattle.
+This program serves approximately 12,611 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-Public Housing Public Housing
+Public Housing Public Housing open

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Seattle Housing Authority are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
+Seattle Housing Authority manages approximately 6,195 Public Housing units in Seattle.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

-Seattle Senior Housing Program
+Seattle Senior Housing Program open

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Seattle Housing Authority directly for specific program details and eligibility requirements.
+The Seattle Senior Housing Program program at Seattle Housing Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Seattle.
+Contact the housing authority directly for specific program details and eligibility requirements.

-Senior Housing
+Senior Housing open

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Seattle Housing Authority directly for specific program details and eligibility requirements.
+The Senior Housing program at Seattle Housing Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Seattle.
+Contact the housing authority directly for specific program details and eligibility requirements.

 Frequently Asked Questions